• Skip to primary navigation

 This slideshow requires JavaScript.

 This house was photographed and recorded in the Historic American Buildings Survey (HABS) in 1936-1937.
-It is located in Wilcox County on CR 19 near the community of Canton Bend.
+It is featured in The Alabama Catalog, A Guide to the Early Architecture of the State, by Robert Gamble.

 This is a private residence – drive by only.